 Choosing the Best Veneers for Your Smile

-One of the most frequently used procedures in LuxDen Dentistry Center is veneers which can correct many dental problems and give you the beautiful smile of your dreams.
+One of the most frequently used procedures at LuxDen Dentistry Center is veneers.
+Veneers can correct many dental problems and give you the beautiful smile of your dreams.

-Veneers are used to hide teeth that are substantially stained perhaps from discolored resin fillings, exposure to excessive fluoride (fluorosis), antibiotics and especially tetracycline, or older root canal treatments.
-They can be helpful in hiding teeth that are small or oddly shaped, or which have become worn down.
+Veneers are used to cover teeth that are stained from discolored resin fillings, exposure to excessive fluoride (fluorosis), antibiotics especially tetracycline, or older root canal treatments.
+They can be helpful in hiding teeth that are small, oddly shaped, or that have become worn down.

-Veneers are a popular way to rejuvenate a smile, but there are several different types to choose from and it is important to know a little bit about each option.
+Veneers are a popular way to rejuvenate your smile.
+There are several different types to choose from and it is important to know a little bit about each option.

-Top rated, best in class veneers dentist in Brooklyn Dr. Umanoff can explain which choice will be the best for you and why.
+The top-rated, best in class veneer dentist in Brooklyn Dr. Umanoff can explain which choice will be the best for you and why.

 Why Get Veneers?